ruby/prism/docs/configuration.md

 * `ext/prism/api_node.c` - for defining how to build Ruby objects for the nodes out of C structs
 * `include/prism/ast.h` - for defining the C structs that represent the nodes
 * `include/prism/diagnostic.h` - for defining the diagnostics
+* `include/prism/node_new.h` - for defining the functions that create the nodes in C
 * `javascript/src/deserialize.js` - for defining how to deserialize the nodes in JavaScript
 * `javascript/src/nodes.js` - for defining the nodes in JavaScript
 * `java/org/ruby_lang/prism/AbstractNodeVisitor.java` - for defining the visitor interface for the nodes in Java